lab1092/blender-manual_ja/manual/materials/properties/transparency.rst

 This results in multiple rays needing to be calculated for each point (often referred to as a **tree of rays** [http://www.cs.unc.edu/~rademach/xroads-RT/RTarticle. html]).
 In each of the rendered images above there are 640×400=256 000 pixels.
-By increasing :guilabel:`Depth`, at least one tree of rays is added to each pixel.
+By increasing *Depth*, at least one tree of rays is added to each pixel.

 Be kind to your computer.
 Carefully placing objects in a scene to avoid overlapping transparent objects is often an interesting alternative.